Fastest (film)

-Fastest is a documentary film about the Grand Prix motorcycle racing, MotoGP.
+Fastest is a documentary film about Grand Prix motorcycle racing, MotoGP.
 Filmed between 2010 and 2011 by director Mark Neale, it is narrated by Ewan McGregor and produced by Neale and Paul Taublieb.
-Fastest was preceded by The Doctor, The Tornado and The Kentucky Kid and will be succeeded by Charge, currently awaiting release.
+"Fastest" followed the release of the documentary "The Doctor, The Tornado and The Kentucky Kid" and then was followed by "Hitting the Apex" which will be followed by "Charge," which is currently awaiting release.